NivekT/School-Highlights/README.md

 # School-Highlights
-Highlights of my school work
+This repo contains some highlights of my school works.

 Projects there are not included here but available upon request: